MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 **Does message tracking indicate that the message was delivered to the source server?**

 - If yes, see [Focus on content; Replicate Always Interval and Schedule; Create a new item on the source server](#focus-on-content-replicate-always-interval-and-schedule-create-a-new-item-on-the-source-server).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
+- If no, sorry, we can't resolve an unidentified issue using this guide.

 ### Track the message ID from Event ID 3019